xcitestudios/php-parallelisation/README.md

 ### Documentation

-Documentation generated with PHPDocumentor can be found at [http://xcitestudios.github.io/php-parallelisation]
+Documentation generated with PHPDocumentor can be found at http://xcitestudios.github.io/php-parallelisation

+### Thanks

+Special thanks to [MediaSkunkWorks](http://www.mediaskunkworks.com/) where the ideas for these libraries came from while working there and being given the time to ensure they're suitable for open source as well as internal use.

 ### Development